 Serial offenses of stalking, rape, extortion, terroristic threats and attempted murder.
 For five years, film producer-director C.Kimberly Toms survived these acts at the hands of a Supervisory Special Agent for the U.S. Department of State.
 Destined to die and rejected by all of the police entities she approached, Toms headed to Washington, DC to unveil the secrets of the serial offender empowered to hold the Dalai Lama’s hand.
 To her surprise, the U.S. Department of State left her to her own devices against their highly trained offender.

 So Toms fought the system while they kept his secrets.
 Living in hiding for years and unable to work or use her social security number, film became the only means for Toms to reveal her story to the American public.
-She had two days to shoot, $1500 and zero connections in the region in which she hid.
+She had two days to shoot, little money and zero connections in the region in which she hid.
 Yet, a team came together to save her life and make this impossible film, not realizing that after the first day of production the offender would strike again…and again…

 More About Escaping Fed